 Welcome to the Arts Academy at Bottle Works, where we inspire creativity in kids ages 3–18 through fun, age-appropriate art experiences!
 Guided by qualified instructors, our programs help young artists connect, express themselves, and grow—all in a safe, welcoming space.
 Below you will find listings of all of our art classes for ages 3-18.

 To register for a class, you will be required to provide payment up front.
 Please click on the “Pay Now” button or apply for a scholarship by clicking on the “Scholarship Application” button.
 Once we have received your payment or application, you will be emailed an enrollment form that will collect all of your child’s information and finalize your registration.
-You will be contacted again one week before the start of the class with details you may need!
+Your child is not officially registered until you have filled out the enrollment form in its entirety.
+You will be contacted one week before the start of the class with details you may need!

 We look forward to seeing you and your young artist at Bottle Works!
 If you have any questions regarding the Arts Academy, please contact our Youth Arts Education Coordinator at nkearney@bottleworks.org.